f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab4.rst

 From client machine validate the behavior of the Policy an dthe associated Rule List

+Many enterprise sites have some or all of their content served up by Content Delivery Networks (CDN).
+This common use case leverages proxies to provide static content closer to the end client machines for performance.
+Because of this there may only be one or two IP addresses connecting to the origin website.
+The original IP address of the client in this case is often mapped to a common HTTP header X-Forwarded-For or some variation.
+In this deployment, the BIG-IP can translate the original source of the request in the XFF to the source IP address.

-We will use Cywin Terminal to allow us to specify the sX-Forwarded -For header. .
+Use Cywin Terminal to allow us to specify the sX-Forwarded -For header. .
 There is an iRule applied to   EXT_VIP_10_1_10_30 which SNAT's the source IP to match the X-Forwarded-For header

 **XFF-SNAT iRule**